 - 1 teaspoon coriander powder

-- ½ teaspoon cumin powder
+- 1 and ½ teaspoon cumin powder

-- ½ teaspoon chili powder
+- 1 teaspoon kashmiri chili powder

 - Take a bowl and add turmeric powder, coriander powder, cumin powder and chili powder along with 2 tablespoons of water.
 Give it a mix and pour it to the pan.
-Stir and cook for about 5 minutes or until you see the oil being released from the corner of the pan.
+Stir and cook for about 7 minutes, or until you see the oil being released from the corner of the pan.